jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Today we don't work on the assembly line with bulky steam engines or massive presses.
 Much of industrial production is automated (or, sadly, outsourced).
 Most Westerners right now work in hospitals, construction sites, or in an office.
 And it's time for these workplaces to transform the same way the manufacturing has.
 We do it by empowering workers and customers to collaborate directly.
 Just as the Industrial Age had mass-production, the Internet Age has what I call mass-collaboration.

 Main Street is already starting to collaborate.
 Millions ask questions on Quora or look up how-to videos on YouTube.
 Google only searches for the answers real-people have made on their own websites.
+Amazon is mostly a marketplace.
 What stands in the way of mass-collaboration at work is excessive management, an unneeded holdover from the Industrial Age.
 It's only out of habit that our workplaces still over-value control and delegation instead of contribution and collaboration.
 Discussing "garbage problems" inside endless meetings gives many managers something to do now that computers and robotics revolutionized old production lines.

 A culture of micro-management by layers of management is rotting our economy.
 It turns leaders into gatekeepers who get rewarded for keeping society using Industrial Age technology.
 Today there's an entire class of consultants, administrators, managers, and executives who don't know the skills of their industry like nursing, teaching, and (definitely not) cleaning.
 Their power is to be middlemen keeping the people gated behind an Industrial Age technology like broadcast television, newspapers, or call-centers.